FDI Strategy Encourages Investment Throughout the State

 The key to success is building personal relationships and demonstrating that Washington State is an ideal fit for a particular project or investment strategy to international audiences of key decision makers.

 Even though this level of relationship building can take years, even decades, to get a return on the investment, the Department of Commerce’s FDI team has managed to make solid inroads over the last few years.

-In addition to working on some major projects, such as the $1.8 billion investment by Innovation Works in new facilities in Kalama and Mitsubishi’s new MRJ-90 aircraft flight test center in Moses Lake, the Department of Commerce has vetted and produced a portfolio of investment projects in several languages.
 This portfolio, which features approximately 50 projects, has been introduced at more than a dozen U.S. and international shows, including trade missions to Japan, Korea and China.

 Overview of Washington State

 Contact the Foreign Direct Investment team in the Office of Economic Development and Competitiveness at 206-256-6100.

 Or visit ChooseWashington.com to learn more about business and investment opportunities in Washington State.